vasetrendafilov/jetbot-nano/README.md

 ### Things to add
   * New function to filter out if it is a right and left turn
+  * Predicting lanes even though they are not in the image
   * Using the top down view to calculate precise movement for where the car is.

 ## Vehicle detection